-- Ethos never requires a medical exam, while Ladder may require a health check based on your answers to the initial questions.
+- Ethos never requires a medical exam, while Ladder may require a health check if you’re applying for more than $3M in coverage.

 - Ethos policies only go up to $1 million in coverage, while Ladder policies go up to $8 million.

-- Ethos policies are issued by Banner Life or Ameritas, which have fewer complaints with the NAIC than the issuers for Ladder life insurance.
+- Ethos policies are issued by Banner Life or Ameritas, which have fewer complaints with the NAIC than the issuers for Ladder.

 - Ethos includes an accelerated death benefit with every policy.